AndrewMillerOnline/andrewmilleronline.github.io/_projects/2-boulder analysis.md

 ## Project Description

 While browsing through various open data repositories, I stumbled upon one dataset in particular that intrigued me.
 It contains three years of emails sent to the city council of Boulder, Colorado.
-Being a fan of the show *Parks & Rec*, I was curious to know if the citizens of Boulder were just as crazy as the citizens of Pawnee.
+(I downloaded an old dataset with the three years in three separate files.
+An updated, [combined repository is now available](https://open-data.bouldercolorado.gov/datasets/0b769502060943f0919b1930339edd63))  Being a fan of the show *Parks & Rec*, I was curious to know if the citizens of Boulder were just as crazy as the citizens of Pawnee.

-The code below is all abridged, but you can see the full source code on GitHub.
+The code below is all abridged, but you can see the [full source code on GitHub](https://github.com/AndrewMillerOnline/boulder-emails).

 ## Let's see what our data looks like first